 - a) You can afford it.
 If you’re going to eat at Jiro, chances are that you have a little bit of spare cash lying around.
 In this case, it's also likely that your time is more valuable than the effort you’ll make in trying to secure a reservation.

 - b) If you’re not staying somewhere with a concierge.
 Guests staying in hotels can usually ask their concierge to make reservations on their behalf, free of charge.
 But, for whatever reason you might not be staying in a hotel.
 Sometimes you’d rather spend more on the food than where you’re sleeping.
 Sometimes you’re in an Airbnb.
-In cases like this, GoVoyagin is a useful service to have on hand.
+In cases like this, an online service is useful to have on hand.

 - c) You're not going with a Japanese-speaking resident.
-For first-time bookings from overseas visitors, they'll only take bookings through a reputable hotel concierge (except the Westin Hotel) - or a booking service like GoVoyagin.
+For first-time bookings from overseas visitors, they'll only take bookings through a reputable hotel concierge (except the Westin Hotel) - or an online booking service.

 - d) You can't get a reservation at the original Sukiyabashi Jiro.
 If your heart is absolutely set on eating Jiro's style of sushi but you couldn't snag seats at the Ginza restaurant, Sukiyabashi Jiro Roppongi is not a bad alternative at all.
 (More on their particular style of sushi later in this review.)